GaijinEntertainment/daScript/doc/source/reference/language/reification.rst

     ExprMakeBlock
     ExprBlock

-This is because block sub-expression is decorated, i.e. (ExprMakeBlock(ExprBlock (...))), and ``qmacro_block`` removes such decoration.
+This is because the block sub-expression is decorated, i.e. (ExprMakeBlock(ExprBlock (...))), and ``qmacro_block`` removes such decoration.

 ***********
 qmacro_expr
 ***********

-``qmacro_expr`` takes block with a single expression as an input, and returns that expression as the result.
+``qmacro_expr`` takes a block with a single expression as an input and returns that expression as the result.
-Certain expressions like `return` and such can't be and argument to a call, so they can't be passed to ``qmacro`` directly.
+Certain expressions like `return` and such can't be an argument to a call, so they can't be passed to ``qmacro`` directly.
 The work around is to pass them as first line of a block::

     var expr <- qmacro_block <|